WenjieHuangWayne/OnlineIdentification/README.md

 # OnlineIdentification

-The code for paper "Online non-convex learning for river pollution source identification" https://arxiv.org/abs/2005.11065, which was accepted at IISE Transactions
+The code for paper "Online non-convex learning for river pollution source identification" https://arxiv.org/abs/2005.11065, which was accepted by IISE Transactions

 Figure 3 and 5 are produced by:
 {APTGD.m;